jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Subscripts and Superscripts

-[Pandoc][pd] and [MultiMarkdown][mu]—two of the most popular Markdown processors—support subscript and superscript markup.
+Pandoc and MultiMarkdown---two of the most popular Markdown processors---support subscript and superscript markup.
 Markdown Mode supports this syntax as well.
 Superscripts may be written by placing carats (`^`) immediately before and after the text.
 Similarly, subscripts may be written by placing tildes (`~`) immediately before